Inverted feather stitch

 You can build this stitch up line upon line to create pattern fills.
 It is also good to couch down ribbon and thicker threads.
 The stitch looks good worked in a thread that has a firm twist to it such as cotton perle.
 For the sample I used cotton perle #5.
 If you use thicker threads it makes a wonderful braid like edge which is good for projects such as the edge of fabric postcards, Artist trading cards, or you can use it on the edge of things like needle books, fabric book pages etc.

-The stitch follows a curve well and if you work it in an open manner can be combined with beads or worked row upon row to make patterns.
+The stitch follows a curve well and if you work it in an open manner can be combined with beads.

 How to work Inverted feather stitch